Sjors/nado-book/attacks/guix.md

 ### Free vs. Open Source

+A brief primer on the historical difference between free software and open source software, and how they were combined into FOSS (Free and open-source software).

-There isn't much of a different between free software and open source software, except for a philosophical difference.
-The idea behind the free software movement is if software is closed source, it results in a power relationship between developers and users, because users don't know what software they're running.
+The idea behind the free (as in freedom) software movement is that if software is closed source, it results in a power relationship between developers and users, because users don't know what software they're running.

 The reason for this is that the actual software you're running on your computer are binaries.
 They're ones and zeros.
 That's the stuff computers can read.
 While humans, when they write software, they write computer code, and the two aren't the same thing.
 So when you're running closed software, you're just running the binaries and you are not exactly sure what your computer's actually doing.